-Part O Overheating Calculations aim to mitigate the growing threat of overheating faced by dwellings in the United Kingdom – a growing concern due to the effects of climate change.
-This issue has profound implications for the well-being and health of inhabitants.
+Part O Overheating Calculations aim to mitigate the growing threat of overheating faced by dwellings in the United Kingdom, a growing concern due to climate change, increased glazing, and improved airtightness.
+This can seriously impact the health, comfort, and wellbeing of occupants, especially during warmer months.

 Why work with us?